By using our website, you agree to our use of cookies (Visit our privacy policy).

 In some cases, voice actors may be presented with lines out of order or out of their natural relation to other lines from the scene.

-Just like conventional actors, voice actors can also have trouble performing if they’re dealing with stress or other mental or emotional challenges.
+Just like conventional actors, voice actors can have trouble performing if they’re dealing with stress or other mental or emotional challenges.

 Like any other form of acting, video game voice acting requires a unique set of skills that don’t always transfer from other areas.